TutorialDoctor/Software_Development/More-Info/Database Tutorial Draft.md

 Customer query : "Do you have a regular banana cheaper than €12?"

-Boss query = "Switch those apples out for melons. the season is changing."
+Boss query = "Switch those apples out for melons, the season is changing."

 The customer is requesting an item from the database.
 Your boss is requesting a change or update in the database.